Tomm-Smith/Minesweeper/README.md

 </p>

 ## :book: About
-A replication port of the original Windows XP Minesweeper game winmine.exe.
+A replication port of the original Windows XP Minesweeper game winmine.exe wrote strictly in Python/Tkinter.

+Project Purpose:
+- Practice programming concepts by closely/identically replicating winmine.exe
+- Explore solutions in game UI development
+- Learn about the structure behind Minesweeper as a game
+- Demonstrate the powerful capability of the Python/Tkinter stack
 <br />
 <br />
 <div align="center">